Registration Dossier

 Executive summary:

-The test article was administrated to rats of both sexes by oral gavage at one single dose of 5000 mg/kg to access the acute toxicity according to OECD TG 401 (limit test).
+In an acute oral toxicity study carried out with FAT 20306/B in rats according to OECD guideline 401, the test article was administrated to rats (5/sex) by oral gavage at one single dose of 5000 mg/kg.
 No mortality was observed.
 Dyspnoea, exophthalmus, ruffled fur, and curved body position and a slight diarrhoea were observed .
 However, the animals recovered within 13 days.
 No gross organ changes were observed.
-Therefore, the LD50 of test article is determined to be greater than 5000 mg/kg bw, which indicates that test article is unclassified according to CLP (Regulation EC No. 1272/2008).
+Based on the study results, acute oral median lethal dose (LD50) of FAT 20306/B is determined to be greater than 5000 mg/kg bw.

 Endpoint conclusion